Best Travel Purses

 Purse Backpack For Travel

 Confession time: in high school, I used a monosling bag like this one as my purse.
 Now, I wish I’d kept the dang thing for its easy hands-free, “but I’m not a backpack” approach to life.

 This sling bag hits all the right notes: waterproof, big enough for important items yet small enough still, able to wear the bag over your chest or on your back, padded mesh back, thickly padded shoulder strap, and a hidden security pocket.

 Oh, and it’s big enough to hold a 10” tablet.

 Plus, it has an explosion-proof metal zipper.
 ‘Cause that’s what your travel purse backpack’s gotta have.

-Made from waterproof sailcloth (not simply water-resistant!), this daypack checks all the boxes for a darn good travel purse:
+Made from waterproof sailcloth (not simply water-resistant!), the Outbreaker Daypack checks all the boxes for a darn good travel purse:

 - Comfortable thanks to sweat-wicking, padded straps and back foam padding

 - Two thick straps to prevent strap-slicing thieves